Bruce Anstey

 Bruce Anstey MNZM (born 21 August 1969 in New Zealand) is a professional motorcycle road racer.
-He is a former lap record holder on the world-famous Snaefell Mountain Course with a time of 17 minutes 6.682 seconds, at an average speed of 132.298 mi/h set during the 2014 Superbike TT Race.
+He is a former lap record holder on the Snaefell Mountain Course with a time of 17 minutes 6.682 seconds, at an average speed of 132.298 mi/h set during the 2014 Superbike TT Race.
 Anstey was signed to race for the Padgett's Honda Racing Team having previously ridden for TAS Suzuki Racing, Valmoto Triumph and DTR Yamaha.
-For thirteen consecutive seasons, from 2002 - 2015, Bruce Anstey managed to secure a top three finish at the world's three most prestigious road races; the North West 200, the Isle of Man TT and the Ulster Grand Prix.
+For thirteen consecutive seasons, from 2002 - 2015, Bruce Anstey secured a top three finish at the North West 200,the Isle of Man TT and the Ulster Grand Prix.

-A press release issued on behalf of Anstey on 10 April 2018, stated that due to illness he would not compete during the 2018 racing season.
+On 10 April 2018, Anstey stated that due to illness he would not compete during the 2018 racing season.
 He did however ride a parade lap on board a Honda RC213V-S during the 2018 Isle of Man Festival of Motorcycling in late August.
 Anstey announced a return to competitive racing in July 2019 stating he would compete at the Classic TT, and secured a victory in the 250 cc event.

-In a BBC interview in September 2021, Anstey stated that it his intention to resume racing at the 2022 Classic TT.
+In a BBC Sport interview in September 2021, Anstey stated his intention to resume racing at the 2022 Classic TT.

 Racing career

-Said to have been inspired to take up a career as a motorcycle racer after watching Mike Hailwood's comeback victory at the 1978 Isle of Man TT Races, Anstey made his competitive debut on Boxing Day, 1990, at the Cemetery Circuit, Whanganui in his native New Zealand, competing on a Suzuki RGV250.
+Anstey was inspired to take up a career as a motorcycle racer after watching Mike Hailwood's comeback victory at the 1978 Isle of Man TT Races.
+He made his competitive debut on Boxing Day, 1990, at the Cemetery Circuit, Whanganui in his native New Zealand, competing on a Suzuki RGV250.